borntofrappe/game-development/Practice/Touch Pong/README.md

 end
 ```

-- `love.graphics.translate` and `love.graphics.rotate` allow to render the instructions from the perspective of the two opposing sides.
+- `love.graphics.translate` and `love.graphics.rotate` allow to render the instructions from the perspective of the two opposing sides

   The idea is to move the origin to the center of the canvas, draw the instructions for one player, rotate the reference 180 degrees and repeat the instructions on the other player.